Travel to School

 Out of Catchment Coach Service: The school runs a paying coach service covering South Bristol and Long Ashton.
 Sixth form students are also welcome to apply for a place on one of these buses.
 Places are limited and offered on a first-come-first-served basis.
 Please see the Travel to School page for more information and details on how to apply.

 Train: For students wishing to travel by train, substantial savings can be made on the cost of travel.
-Students aged 16 or 17 can purchase a 16-17 Saver for £30 per year.
-This gives you a 50% discount off the cost of adult tickets and adult season tickets.
-It is valid for one year or until your 18th birthday, whichever comes first.
-You must keep it with you when you travel (on your phone or wallet).
-For further information and to apply for a 16-17 Saver, click here
+Students aged 16 and 17 are eligible for the 16-17 Saver for £30 per year, which will allow them 50% discount off standard Anytime, Off-Peak, Advance and Season tickets.
+It is valid for one year or until their 18th birthday, whichever comes first.
+They must keep it with them when they travel (on their phone or in their wallet).
+For further information and to apply for a 16-17 Saver, visit click here

-GWR offer a 'Scholar' season ticket for 16-17 year olds in full-time study.
-The season ticket is valid for a specific, regular journey to and from school or college on Monday to Friday only, and can be bought either termly, or as a block of three terms (Term 1 is from September to December; Term 2 is from January to Easter and Term 3 is from Easter to July).
-It must be purchased before the student’s 18th birthday and offers a substantial saving on the price of an equivalent standard adult season ticket.
-To purchase a GWR Scholar season ticket, please call GWR direct on 0345 766 0228 (between 9.00 am and 5.30 pm, Monday to Friday).
+GWR offer a Scholar Season ticket for 16 to 18 year olds who are in full-time study.
+The Scholar Season ticket is valid for a specific, regular journey to and from school/college on Monday to Friday only, and can be bought either termly, or as a block of three terms (Term 1 is from September to December; Term 2 is from January to Easter and Term 3 is from Easter to July).
+It must be purchased before the student’s 18th birthday and offers a substantial saving on the price of an equivalent standard Adult Season ticket.
+If you are interested in purchasing a GWR Scholar Season ticket, you will need to call GWR direct on 0345 766 0228 (Option 4, then Option 5).
+This line is available between 9.00 am and 5.30 pm, from Monday to Friday.
 Alternatively, you can apply by email to firstname.lastname@example.org, stating both your departure and destination station.
 Payment can be made by credit or debit card.
+To enjoy the best discount on the cost of a Scholar Season ticket, it is worth purchasing the 16-17 Saver.
+If you buy a Scholar Season ticket before your 16-17 Saver expires, you can keep using the season ticket for up to four months after the expiry.

-For students aged 18 and over, it may be worth considering purchasing a season ticket to save substantially on the cost of a regular train journey.
+For students aged 18 and over, it may be worth considering purchasing an Adult Season ticket to save substantially on the cost of a regular train journey.
 For further information, click here

 Students may also wish to consider buying a 16-25 Railcard, which will give 1/3 off rail fares; this costs £30 for a year.
 However, we would point out that this discount does not apply for journeys before 10.00 am (a minimum fare of £12 is payable), so it is therefore not very useful for school travel.
 For more information and details on how to apply, please visit click here